omrijsharon/torchogonal/README.md

 ## Tests and requirements
 - Tested on Python 3.8 and Pytorch 1.10.
 The functions used in this repo are basic.
 This repo should easily work even older versions.

+## Issues and future work
+* Even though orthogonilization is extremely important in RNNs, they requiers a different approach of orthogonilzing:
+Dynamical Isometry and a Mean Field Theory of RNNs: Gating Enables Signal Propagation in Recurrent Neural Networks

 ## Inspired by the papers:
 - Dynamical Isometry and a Mean Field Theory of CNNs: How to Train 10,000-Layer Vanilla Convolutional Neural Networks (https://arxiv.org/pdf/1806.05393.pdf)